adityakrshnn/framo/README.md

 })
 ```

-Alternatively, you can initialize framo asynchronously by subscribing to [`ready`](https://adityakrshnn.github.io/framo/classes/framo.html#ready) observable.
+Alternatively, you can initialize framo asynchronously by subscribing to the [`ready`](https://adityakrshnn.github.io/framo/classes/framo.html#ready) observable.

 ```
 const framo = new Framo();